Lyocell: Manufacturing process

-At the Lyocell mill, rolls of pulp are broken into one-inch squares and dissolved in N-methylmorpholine N-oxide (NMMO), giving a solution called "dope".
+At a factory, rolls of pulp are broken into one-inch squares and dissolved in N-methylmorpholine N-oxide (NMMO), giving a solution called "dope".
 The filtered cellulose solution is then pumped through spinnerets, devices used with a variety of synthetic fibres.
-The spinneret is pierced with small holes rather like a shower head; when the solution is forced through it, continuous strands of filament come out.
+The spinneret is pierced with small holes similar to a shower head; when the solution is forced through it, continuous strands of filament come out.
 The fibres are drawn in air to align the cellulose molecules, giving the Lyocell fibres its characteristic high strength.
-The fibres are then immersed into a water bath, where desolvation of the cellulose sets the fibre strands.
-The bath contains some dilute amine oxide in a steady state concentration.
+The fibres are then immersed in a water bath, where desolvation of the cellulose sets the fibre strands.
+The bath contains dilute amine oxide in a steady state concentration.
 Then the fibres are washed with demineralised water.
 Next, the Lyocell fibre passes to a drying area, where the water is evaporated from it.

-Manufacture then follows the same route as with other kinds of fibres such as viscose.
-The strands pass to a finishing area, where a lubricant, which may be a soap or silicone or other agents, depending on the future use of the fibre, is applied.
-This step is a detangler, prior to carding and spinning into yarn.
-At this stage, the dried, finished fibres are in a form called tow, a large, untwisted bundle of continuous lengths of filament.
+Manufacturing of Lyocell then follows the same route as other kinds of fibres, such as viscose.
+The strands pass to a finishing area where a lubricant, which may be a soap, silicone, or other agents depending on the future use of the fibre, is applied.
+This acts as a detangler prior to carding and spinning the fibre into yarn.
+At this stage the dried, finished fibres are in a form called tow, a large, untwisted bundle of continuous lengths of filament.
 The bundles of tow are taken to a crimper, a machine that compresses the fibre, giving it texture and bulk.
 The crimped fibre is then carded by mechanical carders, which perform a combing action to separate and order the strands.
 The carded strands are then cut and baled for shipment to a fabric mill.
 The entire manufacturing process, from unrolling the raw cellulose to baling the fibre, takes roughly two hours.
 After this, the Lyocell may be processed in many ways.
 It may be spun with another fibre, such as cotton or wool.
 The resulting yarn can be woven or knitted like any other fabric, and may be given a variety of finishes, from soft and suede-like to silky.

 The amine oxide used to dissolve the cellulose and set the fibre after spinning (NMMO) is recycled.
 Typically, 99 per cent of the amine oxide is recovered.
 NMMO biodegrades without producing harmful products.
-Since there is little waste product, this process is relatively eco-friendly, though it is energy-intensive.
+Since there is little waste product, this process is claimed to be relatively eco-friendly.
+However, it is energy-intensive and the solvent NMMO is a petrochemical.